ankane/pgsync/README.md

 pgsync --setup
 ```

 This creates `.pgsync.yml` for you to customize.
-We recommend checking this into your version control (assuming it doesn’t contain sensitive information). `pgsync` commands can be run from this directory or any subdirectory.
+We recommend checking this into your version control (assuming it doesn’t contain sensitive information).
+If you have sensitive information, you can use `ERB` template code in your `.yml` file to output `ENV` variables (For examle `from: <%= ENV['PGSYNC_FROM_SERVER'] %>`).  `pgsync` commands can be run from this directory or any subdirectory.

 ## How to Use